pauljeter/pauljeter-astro/src/content/blog/styling-react-with-sass-and-styled-components.md

 ---
 title: 'Styling React with Sass and Styled Components'
-description: 'A practical guide comparing Sass and Styled Components in React—covering setup, benefits, and how to decide which to use.'
+description: 'A practical guide comparing Sass and Styled Components in React, covering setup, benefits, and how to decide which to use.'
 pubDate: '2019-09-20'
 heroImage: '/images/sass-styled-components.jpg'
 category: 'React'
 tags: ['react', 'css-in-js', 'sass']
 ---

-There’s no shortage of opinions online about how to style your React apps.
+There's no shortage of opinions online about how to style your React apps.
 Should styles live in CSS files?
 Should they live alongside your components as CSS-in-JS?
-This article won’t try to convince you one way or the other.
-Instead, we’ll walk through how to use both Sass and Styled Components in a React application so you can see the trade-offs for yourself.
+This article won't try to convince you one way or the other.
+Instead, we'll walk through how to use both Sass and Styled Components in a React application so you can see the trade-offs for yourself.

-We’ll build the same simple social card UI component using each approach.
-It’ll include an image, username, timestamp, avatar, and status.
-Nothing fancy—just enough to explore the tooling.
+We'll build the same simple social card UI component using each approach.
+It'll include an image, username, timestamp, avatar, and status.
+Nothing fancy, just enough to explore the tooling.

 ---

-## What’s the Debate About?
+## What's the Debate About?

 The core of the CSS-in-JS vs. traditional stylesheets debate is around **separation of concerns**.
 Should styles live next to your markup and logic?
 Or should they be in separate files?

-There’s no universal answer.
+There's no universal answer.
 Some folks prefer the locality of Styled Components.
 Others want the simplicity and flexibility of Sass.
-I've found both useful, and more often than not, I reach for Sass—but that's not a hard rule.
+I've found both useful, and more often than not, I reach for Sass, but that's not a hard rule.

-Let’s look at both so you can decide what works for your projects.
+Let's look at both so you can decide what works for your projects.

 ---